 What kinds of loans are eligible for IBR?

-IBR is only available for federal student loans, such as the Stafford, Direct, Grad PLUS, Direct Student PLUS, and certain Consolidation loans.
+IBR is only available for federal student loans, such as the Stafford, Direct, Grad PLUS, and certain Consolidation loans.
 It is not available for Parent PLUS Loans, Direct Parent PLUS Loans, Consolidation loans that include Parent PLUS or Direct Parent PLUS Loans, non-federal student loans, or defaulted loans.

 How long is the repayment term for loans under the IBR plan?